bhavankumar5161-ops/ex-1-LINEAR-EQUATIONS/README.md

 x=3y=3

 ## program:
-#Program to find the solution for the given linear equations.
+##$ Program to find the solution for the given linear equations.
-#Developed by: Bhavankumar.P
+##  Developed by: Bhavankumar.P
-#RegisterNumber: 212225240026
+#   RegisterNumber: 212225240026
 ```
 import numpy as np
 a=np.array([[1,3],[2,5]])